Implementation

 Handle Apple Wallet Change Notifications

-PassKit posts a PKPassLibraryDidChangeNotification notification when a pass is added or removed on iPhone device, and a PKPassLibraryRemotePaymentPassesDidChangeNotification notification is posted when a pass is added or removed on a paired Watch.
+PassKit posts PKPassLibraryDidChangeNotification when a pass is added or removed on iPhone, and PKPassLibraryRemotePaymentPassesDidChangeNotification when a pass is added or removed on a paired Watch.

-Listen to these notifications to refresh the state of Add to Apple Wallet button.
-These notification are received and can be handled when app is in foreground.
+Listen for these notifications to refresh the Add to Apple Wallet button state.
+These notifications are received and handled when your app is in the foreground.

 let notificationCenter = NotificationCenter.default